Texas town holds no grudge against exploded fertilizer plant owner

 A search of federal and state legal records did not turn up any lawsuits against Adair personally or any of his companies.

-Cernosek, the local insurance agent, was quick to defend Adair’s reputation even though his home 500 yards (457 metres) from the plant is likely a total loss.
+Cernosek, the local insurance agent, was quick to defend Adair’s reputation even though his home 500 yards from the plant is likely a total loss.

 “Hell no,” he said when asked if he held Adair responsible for what happened at the plant.
 “I in no way will ever file a lawsuit due to any of this.”